puddletag/puddletag/README.md

 Supported formats: ID3v1, ID3v2 (mp3), MP4 (mp4, m4a, etc.), VorbisComments (ogg, flac), Musepack (mpc), Monkey’s Audio (.ape) and WavPack (wv).

-This is a fork of the [original](https://github.com/keithgg/puddletag) which incorporates PyQt5 and Python 3 (Python 2 support has been dropped).

 ## 2. License

 `puddletag` is licensed under the GPLv3, which you can find in its entirety at  [http://www.gnu.org/licenses/gpl-3.0.html](http://www.gnu.org/licenses/gpl-3.0.html)